-- 1 MDP students must take 3 core courses (9 credits: Analysis of Market and Public Policy, Introduction to Research Methods, and Introduction to Development Policy). - Seoul G20 Global Leader's Program students must take Analysis of Market and Public Policy, Introduction to Development Policy, and Korean Economic Development instead of Introduction to Research Methods as core courses. - 2 MDP students must take at least 3 courses (9 credits) from the development track. - 3 MDP students can choose 1 concentration and take up to 3 courses (9credits) from the concentration.
-Choosing a concentration is optional for MDP students. - 4 MDP students must also take two English courses, one from basic level and one from advanced level.
-English courses will be counted towards graduation requirement credits for up to 6 credits.
+- 1 MDP students must take 3 core courses (9 credits: Analysis of Market and Public Policy, Introduction to Research Methods, and Introduction to Development Policy). - Seoul G20 Global Leader's Program students must take Korean Economic Development course instead of Introduction to Research Methods as core courses.
+Also, they are required to take an exclusive G20 Global Issues. - 2 MDP students must take at least 3 courses (9 credits) from the development track. - 3 MDP students can choose 1 concentration and take up to 3 courses (9credits) from the concentration.
+Choosing a concentration is optional for MDP students. - 4 MDP students must also complete 3 credits from basic level English course

-- 5 International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - 6 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
-Students who plan to do an SRP must take one more elective course. - \\ To declare the concentration, MDP students must apply online through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39 (above 36 for GMP students).
+- (LPM).
+English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + one writing course). - 5 International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - 6 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
+Students who plan to do an SRP must take one elective course instead of the seminar course. - \\ To declare the concentration, MDP students must apply online through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39 (above 36 for GMP students).
 MDP students are allowed to declare a maximum of 1 concentration.
+Please note that only one concentration will be recognized from one course.

-- 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week: a final thesis, a final report for the capstone project, or one SRP (3 credits). - \\ After completing 45 graduation requirement credits or more including the research project, MDP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester.
+- 1 In the second year, at least 3 credits must be completed by submitting one of the following by the 3rd week: a final thesis, a final report for the capstone project, or one SRP (3 credits). - \ After completing 45 graduation requirement credits or more including the research project, MDP students must apply online for graduation eligibility review through the KDI School website from the 3rd to 5th week of each semester.